Apple CEO Tim Cook meets PM, says committed to growing, investing more in India | Technology

 Looking to replicate what China did to Apple's business in the last 15 years, the tech giant is eyeing India's massive market with an expanding middle class to power sales growth, and potentially make it a home base for the production of millions of Apple devices.

-Cook had met Modi on the previous visit in 2016 as well.

-Apple is wooing the Indian market with a promise to double the employment base in the country through its vendors to around 2 lakh gradually.
-For this, Cook sought government support to widen its components supplier base in India, a government source said.
+The minister has said Cook's visit to India is not just limited to opening of stores but to explore the expansion of the Apple-India partnership.

+Cook also discussed manufacturing facilities and App Design and Development Accelerator in Bengaluru with both ministers. ''It is a significant opportunity for Indian startups and innovation and manufacturing sectors.
+I am hopeful that this visit will give him the confidence to make India a strong partner for Apple group's global ambitions and global value chains," Chandrasekhar said.

-The source said that Cook has long-term policy stability to foster investments in the country.
+Cook has asked for continued government support through long-term stable policies to foster investments in the country, according to government sources.

+''Apple has created 1 lakh employment in India.
+Based on the discussions, we feel that they will double the employment base very soon,'' a government source said.

+Apple's contract manufacturers Foxconn, Pegatron, Wistron and others hire dedicated workforce as per the requirement of the company.

+The hiring plan is an indication of the company's expansion of its manufacturing base in the country.

-''He has also asked support to skill Indian manpower to suit the company's requirement,'' the source said.
+''He has also asked support to skill Indian manpower to suit the company's requirement,'' one of the sources said.

-The government has offered Apple to define the skill set and it will support them in facilitating it as it is doing for creating skills at Gatishakti Vishwavidyalaya in collaboration with Boeing and Siemens.
+The government has offered Apple to define the skill set, and it will support them in facilitating it.

-Apple commands a small base of just 4 per cent of India's nearly 700 million smartphone users, which is currently dominated by cheaper local brands, as well as Chinese and South Korean manufacturers.

-In contrast, Apple did USD 74 billion in sales in China, Hong Kong, and Taiwan in fiscal 2022.
-That's about 18 per cent of its total revenue during the period.
+The company has set up a two-story Apple store in Mumbai covering a total area of around 20,000 square feet.
+According to sources, Apple will pay Rs 40 lakh rent per month and share revenue from the total sales of the store.
+The Apple Saket Store in Delhi is half the size of the Mumbai store where the company will pay a portion of total sales from the store as rent or Rs 40 lakh per month whichever is higher, according to sources.
+The barricade for Apple Saket store features a unique design that takes inspiration from Delhi's many gates.
+The company has more than 70 highly skilled retail team members at Apple Saket Store who come from a combined 18 states in India and collectively speak more than 15 languages.

+The store will be open for all customers without any need for pre-registration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)